STS-61-B: Backup crew

-Crew seating arrangements
+Crew seat assignments

 Shuttle processing

 After landing at the Edwards Air Force Base at the end of STS-51-J on October 7, 1985, Atlantis returned to the Kennedy Space Center on October 12, 1985.
 The shuttle was moved directly into an Orbiter Processing Facility (OPF), where post-flight de-servicing and pre-flight processing took place simultaneously.

 After only 26 days in the OPF, a record fast processing in the history of the Space Shuttle program, the shuttle was rolled to the Vehicle Assembly Building (VAB) on November 7, 1985.
 Atlantis was mated with the External Tank (ET) and Solid Rocket Booster (SRB) stack and was rolled out to launch LC-39A on November 12, 1985.

 Payload

 Three satellites were deployed during this mission: Aussat-2, Morelos-2, and Satcom-K2.
-Aussat-2 and Morelos-2 were the second satellites in their series (the first satellites in the series were deployed during STS-51-I and STS-51-G).
+Aussat-2 and Morelos-2 were the second satellites in their series (the first satellites in the series were deployed during STS-51-G and STS-51-I).
 Both of these were Hughes Space and Communications HS-376 satellites and were equipped with a Payload Assist Module (PAM-D) booster to reach geostationary transfer orbit (GTO).
 Satcom-K2 was a version of the RCA 4000 series satellites, which were owned and operated by RCA American Communications (RCA).
 This satellite was deployed using a PAM-D2 booster (which was a larger version of the PAM-D).
 This was the first flight of the PAM-D2 booster on a Space Shuttle.

 All three satellites were successfully deployed, one at a time, and their booster stages fired automatically to lift them to geostationary transfer orbits.
 Their respective owners assumed charge, and later fired the onboard kick motors at apogee, to circularize the orbits and align them with the equator.